 Applying the extraordinary courage of Elijah to our lives

 Learning courage – that seems like an odd combination of thoughts.
 Can you go to a class at your local community college, take “Courage 101” and walk out of there all powerful and courageous?
 Of course not!
-What you CAN do is look at the lives of those who had courage – not just the courage to perform one mighty feat but those who had the courage that permeated their being – you can look at those lives and learn an incredible amount about how courage works.
+What you CAN do is look at the lives of those who had it – not just the ability to perform one mighty feat, but those who had the courage that permeated their being – you can look at those lives and learn an incredible amount about how it all works.
 That’s what we did.
 We looked at a three-year span in the life of Elijah the prophet to see if we could figure out what made him so amazingly brave.
 What we found was enlightening!

 In Elijah’s Israel, idol worship had completely overtaken the nation.
 King Ahab had married Jezebel, a heathen woman who was heartless and horrible in her treatment of others.
 Between the two of them they reigned over Israel with terror and tyranny.
 Elijah was called upon to challenge and end this era and he was called upon to do it pretty much by himself.
 Interestingly Elijah’s name actually means “My God is Jehovah.”
 So our first lesson on courage is this – courage is summoned when there is a great need.
 For Elijah’s Israel, their very existence as God’s people had been lost and Elijah was sent to once again stand for the God of all things.

-Check out our January 23, 2017 podcast, “Elijah, Part I – The Power of Courage.”
-There are a boatload of other practical lessons to learn on how to live your life courageously not to mention the incredible and inspiring drama of Elijah’s personal story.
+Check out part 1 in this series for a boatload of other practical lessons to learn on how to live your life courageously not to mention the incredible and inspiring drama of Elijah’s personal story.
 Don’t miss this episode!
 Then follow the rest of Elijah's story in Episode #956 "Elijah (Part II) The Power of Submission" and Episode #958 "Elijah (Part III) The Power of Legacy."

 If you do not have a password, please subscribe to our FREE Premium Content for the Full Edition version of CQ Rewind.
 The welcome message will contain your password, and a reminder will be sent each week when the CQ Rewind is available online for you to read, print, or download.